 Solution#18 can be considered as candidate for normative work for enabling resource owner’s consent in the context of group.

 Solution#20 can be considered as candidate for normative work for enhancing the procedure to obtain resource owner consent upon service API invocation at AEF.

+Solution#21 can be considered as candidate for normative work for enabling CCF-triggered resource owner’s authentication through the ROF.

 NOTE 1: Security aspects are in scope of SA3 and further coordination with SA3 is required.

-NOTE 2: Solution#10 is related to security aspect and is in SA3 scope.
+NOTE 2: Solution#10 and Solution#21 are related to security aspects and are in SA3 scope.

 NOTE 3: A consistent terminology for the terms "user consent", "resource owner consent", "resource owner authorization" is to be defined during normative work.